KBE25/pneumonia_diagnosis/README.md

 [Credit: Medium.com](https://becominghuman.ai/pneumonia-detection-using-cnn-ac52873a2d1e)

-# Model for Pneumonia Analysis
+# Model for Pneumonia Diagnosis

 **Author: <a href="https://www.linkedin.com/in/karina-basto-eyzaguirre-203a0445/"> Karina Basto-Eyzaguirre</a>**